Likelihood-based estimation and prediction for a measles outbreak in Samoa: Methods

 The generalised profiling approach is closely related to spline smoothing and other forms of non-/semi-parametric regression.
 In particular, the inner problem can be seen as a generalisation of standard smoothness penalties to differential equation penalties building on the functional data analysis literature \citep{ramsay2005-qw,ramsay2017}.
 As discussed by \citet{wahba1990spline,ruppert2003}, the solution to such smoothing problems can often be interpreted as a form of Bayes estimate or as a predictive estimate for random-effects $c$.
 Similar points were raised in the discussion of \citep{ramsay2007}. \citet{ramsay2007,ramsay2017}, however, stress that they do not view their estimates as arising from an explicit stochastic process model.
 One aim of the present work is to further develop the interpretation of the work done by \citet{ramsay2007}.

 Also of note, both conceptually and computationally, is that the `nuisance' parameters $c$ are maximised out to give $\hat{c}(\theta)$, rather than averaged out (which would be expected for random effects).
 This act of replacing the nuisance parameters with their maximum likelihood estimates, for each value of the interest parameter, is known as \textit{profiling} \cite{pawitan2001all}.
 Hence, it appears that the outer objective is intended as the profile likelihood of the inner objective, with respect to $\theta$, though this is not made explicit in the original paper by \citet{ramsay2007}.
+However, if we are to take this interpretation, questions arise as to why the outer objective is different to the inner objective.
 We next consider a reformulation of the profiling approach which we feel more naturally unifies the inner and outer optimisation problems and, also leads to an explicit justification for profiling $c$ out.
 We first motivate this in the linear case.